Aduda-Shem/Recon_Tool/README.md

 # Recon_Tool - Website Recon Tool

-A website reconnaissance tool designed for bug bounty hunters and security researchers.
+A website reconnaissance.
 It automates various reconnaissance tasks to gather information about a target domain, IP address, or URL.

 ## Features